mfhonley/catops/README.md

 - **Mode Switching**: Check automatic switching between Local and Cloud modes
 - **Data Transmission**: Monitor metrics streaming to backend APIs

-**Note**: Automated tests are not yet implemented but planned for future releases.
-For now, manual testing and development verification is used.

 ### Adding Screenshots
 Save screenshots in `docs/images/` folder and use `![Description](docs/images/filename.png)` syntax.